The Ritz-Carlton Kyoto

 Based on traditional Japanese architecture, Ritz Carlton Kyoto has a fantastic blend of modern clean lines whilst still maintaining a fantastic sense of place.
 All rooms at the Ritz Carlton are extremely spacious and boast some of the largest in Kyoto with views over the Kamogawa River or Higashiyama mountains in the distance.
 Equipped with enormous twin or king sized beds, expansive bathrooms with double vanity areas and huge deep soaking tubs they provide the perfect place to unwind and relax.

 There are two stunning restaurants serving both beautifully crafted Italian dishes and traditional Japanese cuisine.
 Alongside these there is a fantastic and incredibly stylish bar and lovely airy lounge where afternoon tea is served - an institution in Japan.
-To further the indulgence there is an ESPA Spa with seven beautiful treatment rooms, 20 meter swimming pool and sauna in which to relax and unwind.
+To further the indulgence there is an ESPA Spa with seven beautiful treatment rooms, 20 metre swimming pool and sauna in which to relax and unwind.

 The Ritz Carlton Kyoto boasts the largest rooms in Kyoto.
 Starting with Deluxe the rooms are open plan in design with floor to ceiling windows either facing the Kamogawa River or Japanese Rock Garden keeping the close connection to nature.
 Some rooms even have balconies overlooking the river providing even more space.
 Every bathroom comes equipped with a double vanity, huge bathtub and incredible rainforest shower.
 With a similar layout, the Luxury rooms are slightly larger and the Suites are wonderfully spacious with a separate living room and some boasting a large terrace or private garden.
 There are two tatami suites available in the traditional Japanese style providing a fantastic blend of tradition and modern western comfort.